kevengodet/jobibjoba/README.md

 ```

 You can view the client working locally by running the following command line
-with your own API credentials:
+with your own API credentials from the root of the package:

 ```shell
 $ JOBIJOBA_CLIENT_ID=xxx JOBIJOBA_CLIENT_SECRET=xxx php -S localhost:8080 ./demo